AnaMVasilcoiu/LATTE-Diffusion-Detector/README.md

 </p>

 ## 🌟 Highlights
-- 🔬 **Detection of generated images**: A novel approach for detecting generated images by modeling the evolution of latent representations across the generative denoising process.
+- 🔬 **Detection of generated images** — A novel approach for detecting generated images by modeling the evolution of latent representations across the generative denoising process.
 - 🌀 **Latent Trajectory Modeling** — Extracts multiple diffusion latents from Stable Diffusion into a trajectory sequence.
-- 🔗 **Latent–Visual Fusion** — Aligns the extracted latent features with visual semantics using ConvNeXt or CLIP vision encoders.
+- 🔗 **Latent–Visual Fusion** — Aligns the extracted latents with visual semantics using ConvNeXt/CLIP vision encoders.
 - 🧠 **Robust & Generalizable** — Outperforms **AIDE** and **LaRE** on **GenImage**, **Chameleon** and **Diffusion Forensics**, demonstrating both strong cross-generator and cross-domain performance.

 ## 🧩 Method Details